ABOUT

 I make work about what survives.

 I work primarily in oil, building dense, gestural surfaces that feel lived in rather than observed.
-These paintings are not depictions of houses.
-They are witnesses.
-They hold weight, endurance, and the quiet insistence of things that have been through something and are still standing.

 This work is not meant to comfort.